 - 1. On the client, in the Folders pane of My Bluetooth Places, select Entire Bluetooth Neighborhood. - 2.
 In the right pane of Entire Bluetooth Neighborhood, right-click anywhere except on a device name and select Refresh from the pop-up menu. - 3.
-In the Folders pane of My Bluetooth Places, right-click the server that will provide the Fax service and select Dis-

-4. In the right pane of My Bluetooth Places, double-click Fax.
+In the Folders pane of My Bluetooth Places, right-click the server that will provide the Fax service and select Discover Available Services from the pop-up menu to update the available services list.
+The available services will be displayed in the right pane of My Bluetooth Places. - 4.
+In the right pane of My Bluetooth Places, double-click Fax.